Mites of domestic animals: Hair follicle

 One genus of mites, Demodex, has adapted to infesting the hair follicles of its hosts.
 Most species of mammal, including humans, are readily infested with these minute mites, but typically the infestation level is very low.
 The individual mites remain external to the epidermis within the follicle, but appear to be within the skin because they are below the general outer surface of the host.
 The mite Demodex canis is a common cause of demodicosis in dogs.
 Demodex mites are microscopic, cigar-shaped and have very short legs.
 These mites seem to feed on epidermal cells.
 They can crawl out on the surface of the skin, aided by secretions from the skin's sebaceous glands.
-Puppies become infected by close contact with the bitch during suckling.
+Puppies can become infected by close contact with their mother during suckling.
 Puppies are more susceptible to infestation at this age because their immune systems are immature.
 All dogs will become infested in this way but usually only low levels of infestation persist, without pruritus or other signs of clinical disease.
 Some dogs become heavily infested, likely because of an immune dysfunction.
 This results in severe inflammation of the epidermis with acanthosis.
 The skin may become so thickened that folds form, and bacterial infection of excessive sebaceous secretions (seborrhea) may occur, producing an offensive smell.
 Demodicosis in cattle can occur as dense localized infestations.
 These create pustular folliculitis and indurated plaques within the dermis.
 This diminishes the commercial value of the animal's hide.